 The common name “earwigs” probably comes from the old superstition that the insects enter people’s ears and ultimately feed there.
 This superstition is totally folklore and has no merit whatsoever.

 European earwigs should be considered beneficial as they feed on many plant pests, such as aphids, mites and insect eggs.
-Earwigs hide during the day and roam to eat at night and are attracted to lights.
+Earwigs are nocturnal and roam to eat at night and are attracted to lights.
 They occasionally feed on flower blossoms and garden vegetables but this damage is usually minimal.
 To a large extent, the earwigs are a scavenger, feeding on decaying plant and animal matter.

 For more information, see the following Planttalk Colorado™ script(s).

 Do you have a question?
 Try Ask an Expert!